 Step 1: Add an activation strategy with a date-based constraint

 Scheduling a release via the UI

 To schedule a feature release via the UI:

 - Add the desired activation strategy to the feature

-- Open the constraint creator by using the "add constraint" button
+- Open the constraint creator by using the "Add custom constraint" button

 - Add a date-based constraint by selecting the